Caramelization

 Caramelization is a type of non-enzymatic browning where sugar molecules break apart and recombine into hundreds of new compounds when heated past their melting point.
 Those compounds are what give caramelized food its color (golden to dark amber), aroma (nutty, toasty, butterscotch-like), and flavor (complex sweetness with bitter edges).

-How caramelization works
+How does caramelization work?

 When sugar heats past its melting point, the molecules start to fragment.
 Those fragments recombine in unpredictable ways, producing a cascade of new molecules.
 Some of these are volatile (you smell them as toasty, buttery aromas).
 Others are colored polymers that give the brown hue.
 Still others are acidic compounds that add the bitter edge to caramel.